-18 PATENTS, COPYRIGHT AND OTHER INTELLECTUAL PROPERTY
+18. PATENTS, COPYRIGHT AND OTHER INTELLECTUAL PROPERTY

-18.1 If ideas, processes or products of potential commercial value are generated as a result of the project, the grantee must obtain the written consent of FightMND before taking any steps to exploit the results commercially.
-The grantee accepts that FightMND may require a share of financial gain in return for its consent.
-This restriction shall continue to bind the parties notwithstanding any termination of the grant.
+18.1.
+If ideas, processes or products of potential commercial value are generated as a result of the project, the Grantee and/or Administering Institution must obtain the written consent of FightMND before taking any steps to exploit the results commercially.
+The Grantee and Administering Institution accepts that FightMND may require a share of financial gain in return for its consent.
+This restriction shall continue to bind the parties notwithstanding any termination of the Drug Development Grant.
 For further detail, please see Appendix 1 - Intellectual property rights and commercial activities.

-19 FIGHTMND MEETINGS AND EVENTS
+19. FIGHTMND MEETINGS AND EVENTS

-- 19.1 Grantees are asked to make themselves or other appropriate research team members available to report on the project at FightMND meetings, fundraising events and occasionally at other times by invitation. - 19.2 There may be occasions where the grantee will be asked to present their work at scientific and or health care professionals meetings. - 19.3 When speaking and presenting at FightMND events, grantees or other appropriate research team members are expected to make it clear in the presentation their funding connection with FightMND.
+- 19.1.
+Grantees are asked to make themselves or other appropriate research team members available to report on the Drug Development Grant project at FightMND meetings, fundraising events and occasionally at other times by invitation. - 19.2.
+There may be occasions where the grantee or other appropriate research team members will be asked to present their work relating to the Drug Development Grant project at scientific and or health care professionals' meetings. - 19.3.
+When speaking and presenting at FightMND events, grantees or other appropriate research team members are expected to make it clear in the presentation their funding connection with FightMND.

-20 FIGHTMND CASE STUDIES
+20. FIGHTMND CASE STUDIES

-20.1 Grantees are asked to make themselves available as case studies reflecting the work of FightMND for the charity's wide-ranging communications and fundraising activities.
+20.1.
+Grantees are asked to make themselves available as case studies reflecting the work of FightMND for its wide-ranging communications and fundraising activities.

-21 SCIENTIFIC INTEGRITY
+21. SCIENTIFIC INTEGRITY

-21.1 In the rare event of scientific fraud occurring, FightMND wishes to make it clear that it is the responsibility of the employing authority to investigate any suspected case of fraudulent activity.
+21.1.
+In the rare event of scientific fraud occurring, FightMND wishes to make it clear that it is the responsibility of the employing authority to investigate any suspected case of fraudulent activity.
 FightMND agrees to provide funding providing the employing authority can produce evidence of a procedure for dealing with scientific fraud.
-If fraud should be proven the grant must be repaid in full to FightMND forthwith.
+If fraud should be proven the Drug Development Grant must be repaid in full to FightMND forthwith.

-22 INDEMNITY
+22. INDEMNITY

-22.1 FightMND does not provide cover for negligent or non-negligent harm for participants in FightMND funded studies.
-The host institution should ensure that local arrangements are in place should claims arise.
+22.1.
+FightMND does not provide cover for negligent or non-negligent harm for participants in FightMND-funded studies.
+The Administering Institution should ensure that local arrangements are in place should claims arise.